Support

 When should this end user licence agreement template be used?

 B2B or B2C: The end user licence agreement template includes the option for it to be used with business users and/or consumer users.
 If you are selling software to consumers, they must be given additional rights in order to comply with consumer protection laws.
-The rights that relate to the use of software are included in this end user licence agreement template - however, the rights relating to the actual purchase (e.g. rights to cancel the purchase) would be set out in the terms of sale and not a EULA.
-Docue's template online terms for the sale of digital content should therefore be used in conjunction with this end user licence agreement template where software is being sold to consumers.
+The rights that relate to the use of software are included in this end user licence agreement template - however, the rights relating to the actual purchase (e.g. rights to cancel the purchase) would be set out in the terms of sale and not an EULA.
+Docue's template online terms for the sale of digital content should therefore be used in conjunction with this end user licence agreement template, where software is being sold to consumers.

 Assumptions: The end user licence agreement template makes the following assumptions: